SAP/luigi/docs/navigation-parameters-reference.md

 ### pageErrorHandler
 - **type**: object
 - **description**: gives you the possibility to handle a situation if Luigi client doesn't respond.
-By default, it will redirect to the home page if nothing else is not specified.
+By default, it will redirect to the home page if nothing else is specified.
 - **attributes**:
   - **timeout** amount of time after which redirection will take effect.
   - **redirectPath** redirection to this location.